ddnexus/elastics-doc/source/doc/7-Tutorials/2-Quick-Start.md

 ## Setup

-- create a rails app ( use the flag for no DB )
+- create a rails app

 {% highlight bash %}
-$ rails new simple_search --flag-for-no-db
+$ rails new simple_search
 {% endhighlight %}

 - follow the first 3 steps in the flex-rails setup documentation {% see 5#setup %}